 Year 1 Options You should choose two options each semester from the following list

-If you want to contribute to the academic understanding of periods in literary history
+If you want to enhance your understanding of particular topics or periods in literary history

-If you wish to cultivate your own skills as a writer
+If you wish to cultivate your existing skills as a reader and writer

-If you want to develop your research and analysis skills for future work in academia
+If you want to develop your research and analytical skills for future work in academia

 Every MA course at Aberystwyth University is specifically designed to enhance your employability.
-In addition to developing your writing and research skills, this course will help you to master key skills that are required in almost every postgraduate workplace.
+In addition to developing your writing and research skills, this course will help you to master key skills that are required in a wide variety of workplaces.
 You will be pushed to improve your approaches to planning, analysis and presentation so that you can tackle complex projects thoroughly and with professional independence.
 Your MA in Literary Studies will place you in the jobs marketplace as a professional writer with highly desirable skills suitable for a career in the arts, literature, journalism and many others.

 Key Skills and Competencies Study Skills

 You will learn how to identify and interrogate the most relevant materials and literature in your field.
-You will be taught to master a range of investigative methodologies and, importantly, you will learn to justify your preferred methodological approach to your subject.
-You will learn how to deploy your research and analysis in critical discussion to assert your expertise and build your academic argument.
-You will learn to quickly assemble, assimilate, interpret and present a broad range of information regarding your specialism, a set of skills keenly sought by many employers from the civil service and journalism to industry and commerce.
+You will be taught to master a range of research methodologies and, importantly, you will learn to justify your preferred methodological approach to your subject.
+You will learn how to deploy your research and analysis in critical discussion and build sophisticated academic arguments.
+You will learn to quickly assemble, assimilate, interpret and present a broad range of information regarding your specialism, a set of skills keenly sought by many employers from the civil service and journalism to media and commerce.

 Studying at MA level requires high levels of discipline and self-motivation from every candidate.
 Though you will have access to the expertise and helpful guidance of Departmental staff, you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your MA degree.
 This process will strengthen your skills in planning, executing and analysing work projects in ways that reflect standard practice in the world of employed work.

 The MA is designed to give you a range of transferable skills that you can apply in a variety of research interests and employment contexts.
-Upon graduation, you will have proven your abilities in structuring and communicating ideas efficiently, writing for and speaking to a range of audiences, evaluating and organizing information, working effectively with others and working within time frames and to specific deadlines.
+Upon graduation, you will have proven your abilities in structuring and communicating ideas efficiently, writing for and speaking to a range of audiences, evaluating and organizing information, working effectively with others and working to specific deadlines.

 How to Apply